 We believe our corporate governance initiatives comply with the Sarbanes-Oxley Act and the rules and regulations of the SEC adopted thereunder.
-In addition, as we intend for our common stock and warrants to be listed on The NASDAQ Capital Market prior to the completion of this offering, we believe our corporate initiatives comply with the rules of The NASDAQ Capital Market.
+In addition, our common stock and warrants will be listed on The NASDAQ Capital Market prior to the completion of this offering, we believe our corporate initiatives comply with the rules of The NASDAQ Capital Market.
 Our board of directors continue to evaluate our corporate governance principles and policies.